bksaini078/fake_news_detection/README.md

 # Fake News Detection

+Applying weakly supervised learning method to detect fake news article.
+Applying Mean teacher and VAT algorithm in NLP and observing there result in the same.
 Training a neural network model from small size of high quality labeled dataset for fake news detection

 ## Getting Started